Phragmen's voting rules: Using Phragmen's method to rank alternatives

+They analyze the monotonicity and fairness properties of these adaptations, both theoretically and empirically.

 Properties

 Homogeneity

 For each possible ballot b, let vb be the number of voters who voted exactly b (for example: approved exactly the same set of candidates).
 Let pb be fraction of voters who voted exactly b (= vb / the total number of votes).
 A voting method is called homogeneous if it depends only on the fractions pb.
 So if the numbers of votes are all multiplied by the same constant, the method returns the same outcome.
 Phragmén's methods are homogeneous in that sense.

 Independence of unelected candidates

-If any number of candidates is added to a ballot, but none of them is elected, then the outcome does not change.
-This reduces the incentive for strategic voting.
+If any number of candidates is added to a ballot, but none of them are elected (even if some of them are voted for), then the outcome does not change.
+This reduces one incentive for strategic manipulation: adding "dummy" candidates to attract votes.

 Monotonicity

-Since Phragmén's methods assign seats one-by-one, they satisfy the house monotonicity property: when more seats are added, the set of winners increases (no winner loses a seat).
+Seq-Phragmén assign seats one-by-one, so it satisfies the committee monotonicity property: when more seats are added, the set of winners increases (no winner loses a seat).

-They also satisfy the following monotonicity criterion:
+They also satisfy several other monotonicity criteria.